COVID-19 Vaccinations Frequently Asked Questions

 The public have an important part to play in this incredible effort:

-- wait to be invited for your vaccine – you will be contacted when it’s the right time to come forward so please do not seek a vaccine before then
+- wait to be invited for your vaccine – you will be contacted when it’s the right time to come forward so please do not seek a vaccine before then.
+All those over 65 can book in for their Covid vaccine without waiting for a letter from the NHS.

 - act on your invite and make sure you attend your appointments when you arrange them